The Gender Diversity Dividend

-Researchers are learning there is a benefit to advancing women to more senior roles in business: the gender diversity dividend.
-Among companies that cultivate corporate diversity for competitive advantage, conventional wisdom holds that the more diverse a team, the better.
-The more cultures, the more ethnicities, the more racial types, the more genders (male, female, and shades in-between), the more sexual orientations, the more diverse world views, the more innovative a company will be.
-Introducing alternative viewpoints informed by unique life experiences expands one awareness and sensitivity about the diverse customer populations that we serve.
+Gender diversity pays dividends.
+In fact, women leaders are good for business.
+Conventional wisdom holds that the more diverse a team, the better.
+The more cultures, the more ethnicities, the more racial types, the more genders (male, female, and shades in-between), the more sexual orientations, and the more diverse world views, then the more innovative a company will be.
+However, there are specific advantages to promoting women into leadership roles.

-Of course, the utter irony is that women are nowhere near approaching the 50% point of gender equity in the executive suite of most major corporations.
-A recent study found that women held just 13.5% of executive officer level roles in the Fortune 500.
-A third of the companies had no women executive officers at all.
-Zero.
-Zilch.
-None.
+Of course, the utter irony is that women leaders are nowhere near approaching the 50% point of gender equity in the executive suite of most major corporations.